 Test your static IP setup by restarting networking.

-and verify everything is correctly configured by using the
+Verify everything is correctly configured by using the

 ping commands as